SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### [Abstract] *hasFunction(function :: ControllerFunction)*
 This method must be implemented by a subclass of *FunctionController*.
 It must return *true*, if the given controller implements the given function.

+#### *connectAction(plugin :: ControllerPlugin, function :: ControllerFunction, action :: ControllerAction)*
+Called, when the given action has been bound to the given function.
+The default method does nothing, but an implementation in a subclass my show the label and icon of the given function on the controller hardware or on the corresponding visual representation.

+#### *disconnectAction(plugin :: ControllerPlugin, function :: ControllerFunction, action :: ControllerAction)*
+Called, when the given action has been disconnect from the given function.
+The default method does nothing, but an implementation in a subclass my clear the label and icon of the given function on the controller hardware or on the corresponding visual representation.

-#### *setControlLabel(function :: ControllerFunction, text :: String, color :: String := "Black")*
+#### *setControlLabel(function :: ControllerFunction, text :: String, color :: String := "Black", overlay :: Boolean := false)*
 This method is called to set the info text for the given function on the controller.
 Useful, if the given controller has a visual representation (see [GuiFunctionController](*) for a subclass, which provides the necessary protocol).
+A HTML color name may be provided, and with *overlay* you can specify, that the given text is some sort of additional text, which may be shown on top of an icon, for example.
 The default method does nothing.

 #### *setControlIcon(function :: ControllerFunction, icon :: String)*
 This method is called to set the info icon for the given function on the controller.
 Useful, if the given controller has a visual representation (see [GuiFunctionController](*) for a subclass, which provides the necessary protocol).
 If *icon* is *false*, this means that no icon should be displayed.
 The default method does nothing.